JeyDotC/jeydotc.github.io/_drafts/Componentized-jQuery.md

 ### 1.1 Let's export something

-Now we can create a module that does something and export it:
+Now we can create a module that does something and exports it:

 ```javascript
 // MyCoolModule.js